KimberlyW618/MechaCar_Statistical_Analysis/README.md

 - [deliverables/deliverable_images/t_test_lot_3.png](deliverables/deliverable_images/t_test_lot_3.png)

 ![deliverables/deliverable_images/t_test_lot_3.png](deliverables/deliverable_images/t_test_lot_3.png)
-- T-test for lot 3 vs. mean of 1500 PSI - yes, a statistical difference.
+- There is a statistical difference for lot three's T-test of lot 3 vs. mean of 1500 PSI.

 ### Part 4: Study Design: MechaCar vs Competition.
 Cost is one of the most important things to consumers, therefor the price of the car and the expenses to keep it running are going to play a huge role in consumer interest.
 The null hypothesis would be “There is no significant difference in cost between MechaCar and its competition.”
 We would use a one sample T-Test to test the null hypothesis using the average car cost as the variable we are testing.
 The data we would need to run this test is the car prices.